Medieval Journey | Rhodes to Lipsi to Kos 10-Day Itinerary

 - Asklepion of Kos – Named in honor of Asclepius or Aesculapius, the god of medicine.

 - Kastro Nerantzias – The Castle of Knights

 - Archeological Museum – Two-story building on Eleftherias Square that houses the Archaeological Museum of Kos is a protected monument of the Italian occupation era (1912-1943), built-in 1935.
 The museum boasts a rich collection of antiquity artifacts until the late Roman era.

 - Ancient Kos Town (Agora).
-This area was exposed when a devastating earthquake occurred in 1933.
+This area was exposed during a devastating earthquake in 1933.
 Ancient Kos Town occupies a vast area south of the Medieval Castle.
 In the 4th century BC, this was the first town ever laid out in blocks.
-In addition, you can still discern the original town plan, even though it’s very overgrown.
-See landmarks such as a massive columned stoa and the ruins of the Shrine of Aphrodite, the Temple of Hercules, and a Christian basilica.

 Please call us today at 1 (321) 777-1707 or describe Your Vacation Vision to help you plan your fully-crewed private luxury yachting vacation!
 Inquire as soon as possible about your custom, crewed yacht charter.